griffithlab/rnabio.org/_posts/0003-05-01-Batch-Correction.md

 - UHR-Poly vs HBR-Ribo (different library types, 4 vs 4 replicates)
 - UHR-Comb vs HBR-Comb (combined library types, 8 vs 8 replicates)

 These five differential expression analysis comparisons will be performed with both the uncorrected and corrected data.

-Does correction increase agreement between the five comparisons?
-Does it appear to increase statistic power when combining all 8 replicates of UHR and HBR?
+- Does correction increase agreement between the five comparisons?
+- Does it appear to increase statistical power when combining all 8 replicates of UHR and HBR?
+- What do we expect to see for comparisons like UHR-Ribo vs HBR-Poly before and after batch correction?
+Do we expect correction to increase or decrease the number of significant results?

 Explore these questions by continuing on with the R session started above and doing the following:
 ```R